Skip to content

 Custom commands pre-approve specific tools through an allowed-tools frontmatter list, so listed tools run without prompting — signaling the expected surface, not blocking unlisted tools.

 Custom commands in Claude Code inherit the session's full tool permissions.
 A /review-pr command that only reads files and runs git diff still has implicit access to Write, delete, and arbitrary shell.
-Fine when you authored it; a problem when sharing with a team or running it in an unfamiliar context.
+That is fine when you wrote it.
+It becomes a problem when you share it with a team or run it in an unfamiliar context.

-Claude Code skills documentation describes the allowed-tools frontmatter field as the mechanism for pre-approving specific tools — reducing silent invocations of unintended ones.
+The Claude Code skills documentation describes the allowed-tools frontmatter field as the way to pre-approve specific tools, which cuts silent calls to unintended ones.

 Skills (including commands in .claude/commands/) accept YAML frontmatter between --- markers.
 The allowed-tools field takes a list of tool names Claude may use when the skill is active: